hjsimpso/fungarium/Example_fire_association.md

 ## Calculate year-specific fire-associated enrichment factors

-To examine changes in fire association over time, fire-associated enrichment factors are calculated by dividing the number of fire-associated records by the number of total records for each year.
+To examine changes in fungal fire association over time, fire-associated enrichment factors are calculated by dividing the number of fire-associated records by the number of total records for each year.
 Larger enrichment values indicate stronger fire association (i.e. a